neondatabase/website/content/docs/import/import-from-azure-postgres.md

 ### Create the Neon database

-Each neon project comes with a default database named `neondb` that you can use.
-Though, to keep parity with the Azure PostgreSQL deployment, you might want to create a new database with the same name.
-Refer to the [Create a database](/docs/manage/databases#create-a-database) guide for more information.
+To keep parity with the Azure PostgreSQL deployment, create a new database with the same name.
+See [Create a database](/docs/manage/databases#create-a-database) for more information.

 For this example, we run the following query to create a new database named `AdventureWorks` in the Neon project.